Allocation of Work and Transfer between Teams

 Where such reports are requested from local authority by the courts:

-- If the case is not open the Safeguarding Hub should accept it as a referral and pass any direction for S37 Reports to the relevant Support and Protection Team for completion.
+- If the child is not open the Safeguarding Hub should accept it as a referral and pass any direction for S37 Reports to the relevant Support and Protection Team for completion.
 The Team should notify legal services;

 Adoption and Permanence Related Contacts